Risk Management

 Geopolitical risk

-- An increase in oil prices that weighs on the global economy and increases inflation.
+- An increase in oil prices could slow down the global economy and drive inflation higher;

-Impact on the Group's economic/financial results Continuous monitoring of the environment, mainly focused on critical political amd institutional developments and regulatory aspects which can potentially affect the business, however geographical differentiation helps to limit exposure to any particular market and currency.
+Impact on the Group's economic/financial results Continuous monitoring of the environment, mainly focused on the critical political/institutional developments and regulatory aspects which can potentially affect the business, but the geographical differentiation helps to limit the exposure to any particular market and currency.

 FINANCIAL RISK